AckerlyXu/heima/articles/active-directory/active-directory-appssoaccess-whatis.md

 When a user is deleted or their information changes in Azure AD, these changes are also reflected in the SaaS application.
 This means, configuring automated identity lifecycle management enables administrators to control and provide automated provisioning and de-provisioning from SaaS applications.
 In Azure AD, this automation of identity lifecycle management is enabled by user provisioning.

-To learn more, see [Automated User Provisioning and Deprovisioning to SaaS Applications](./active-directory-saas-app-provisioning.md)

 ##Get started with the Azure AD application gallery

 Ready to get started?
 To deploy single sign-on between Azure AD and SaaS applications that your organization uses, follow these guidelines.